How We Travel

 What are your favorite places?

-So far, our favorite countries include Switzerland, Italy, France, Slovenia, and Malaysia.
+So far, our favorite countries include Switzerland, Italy, France, Slovenia, Malaysia, and Vietnam.
 But who knows what places we’ll fall in love with in the future?

 How do you get around when you travel?

 We typically fly from the United States to other countries.
 Between cities or adjacent countries, we take public transit, such as trains or buses.
 Within cities and towns, we usually walk or take a bus, subway, taxi, or ride share.
 We rarely rent a car, because of the cost.
 In places where public transit is scarce (such as Bali), we’ve sometimes found it more cost-effective to hire a driver who has a car than to rent a car ourselves.